KunalA18/Sketch-2-Paint/README.md

 1. Trying different databases to get an idea of preprocessing different types of images and building models specific to those input image types.
 2. This is a project applied on individual Image to Image translation.
 Further the model can be used to process black and white sketch video frames to generate colored videos.
-3. Converting the model from HDF5 to json and building interesting web apps using [TensorFlow.Js](https://www.tensorflow.org/js).

 <!-- CONTRIBUTORS -->